FerchusGames/FerchusGames.github.io/content/blog/how-to-turn-youtube-into-the-ultimate-sentence-mining-platform/index.md

 ### Designate a Specific Account for Each Language

 You don't want to mix the YouTube account that you use for regular entertainment with the one you'll use for sentence mining; it just makes it harder to fully commit to one or the other.
 Therefore, as a first step, I recommend assigning or creating a YouTube account solely for consuming content in your target language.
-It's okay if you've already watched other type of videos on that account as the important thing is that you only have subscriptions to channels in the language you're studying.
+It's okay if you've already watched other types of videos on that account as the important thing is that you only have subscriptions to channels in the language you're studying.

 ### Find Content You Care About